AmmarHalees/ammar-blog/_data/blog/2021-02-27-js-hoisting-explained-in-under-2-minutes.md

-Logically; Line 1 should throw an error (Uncaught reference error), as we are attempting to access a variable that does not exist (yet) in memory.

 Instead we get `undefined`: A primitive type given by the JS engine to variables **which have been declared** but not assigned.